YannickRobin/metamask-nodejs-app/README.md

 # metamask-nodejs-app

-The objective of this application is to provide basic blockchain API to deploy on BTP and to be consumed by SAP Commerce.
+The objective of this application is to provide basic blockchain API to deploy on BTP that can be consumed by SAP Commerce.

 ## Local setup